michael2012z/BitBible/markdown/KJV/files/Exod.md

 2. If thou buy an Hebrew servant, six years he shall serve: and in the seventh he shall go out free for nothing.

-3. If he came in by himself, he shall go out by himself: if he were married, then his wife shall go out with him.by himself: Heb. with his body
+3. If he came in by himself, he shall go out by himself: if he were married, then his wife shall go out with him.

 4. If his master have given him a wife, and she have born him sons or daughters; the wife and her children shall be her master’s, and he shall go out by himself.

-5. And if the servant shall plainly say, I love my master, my wife, and my children; I will not go out free:shall…: Heb. saying shall say
+5. And if the servant shall plainly say, I love my master, my wife, and my children; I will not go out free:

 6. Then his master shall bring him unto the judges; he shall also bring him to the door, or unto the door post; and his master shall bore his ear through with an aul; and he shall serve him for ever.

 7. And if a man sell his daughter to be a maidservant, she shall not go out as the menservants do.

-8. If she please not her master, who hath betrothed her to himself, then shall he let her be redeemed: to sell her unto a strange nation he shall have no power, seeing he hath dealt deceitfully with her.please…: Heb. be evil in the eyes of, etc
+8. If she please not her master, who hath betrothed her to himself, then shall he let her be redeemed: to sell her unto a strange nation he shall have no power, seeing he hath dealt deceitfully with her.

 9. And if he have betrothed her unto his son, he shall deal with her after the manner of daughters.